-To help you do that, here are some of the very best places to consider including in any itinerary.
+To help you do that, here are some of the very best places to consider including in any itinerary for Georgia.

 1. Tbilisi

-Quickly beguiling anyone who visits, the Georgian capital offers up a fascinating Old Town, a wealth of avant-garde Soviet architecture, traditional sulfur baths, and an extraordinary array of medieval churches.
-Spread out along the narrow valley of the Mtkvari River, Tbilisi is the kind of place you have to get up high to really appreciate – try taking the cable car to the Sololaki ridge where you’ll find the Narikala Fortress and iconic Mother Georgia (aka Kartlis Deda).
-You can also take the funicular to the city’s highest point, Mtatsminda, where, on top of stellar city views, you also get a campy fairground and a huge Ferris wheel.
+Quickly beguiling anyone who visits, the Georgian capital, Tbilisi, offers up a fascinating Old Town, a wealth of avant-garde Soviet architecture, traditional sulfur baths, and an extraordinary array of medieval churches.
+Spread out along the narrow valley of the Mtkvari River, it's the kind of place you have to get up high to really appreciate – try taking the cable car to the Sololaki ridge where you’ll find the Narikala Fortress and iconic Mother Georgia (aka Kartlis Deda).
+You can also take the funicular to the city’s highest point, Mtatsminda, where, on top of stellar city views, you also get a fairground and a huge Ferris wheel.

-Crowds of people are relaxing on a pebble beach on a sunny day
+People relaxing on a pebble beach on a sunny day.

 2. Batumi